Towards a dichotomy for the switch list homomorphism problem for signed graphs: Background

 See Figure~\ref{fig1} for an example of the switching graph construction.
 Blue edges are solid, while red edges are dashed.

-The following tells us that $\sHom(H)$ is polynomially equivalent to the homomorphism problem $\Hom(\PH)$ for the $\br$-graph $\PH$. \begin{proposition}[\cite{BFHN}] For $\br$-graphs $G$ and $H$, $G$ admits a switch homomorphism to $H$ if and only if it admits a homomorphism to $\PH$. \end{proposition}
+The following proposition implies that $\sHom(H)$ is polynomially equivalent to the homomorphism problem $\Hom(\PH)$ for the $\br$-graph $\PH$. \begin{proposition}[\cite{BFHN}] For $\br$-graphs $G$ and $H$, $G$ admits a switch-homomorphism to $H$ if and only if it admits a homomorphism to $\PH$. \end{proposition}